Results

 9:00 – Earliest time to enter access gate to parking lot.

 9:20 – Registration opens to confirm SI number and course.
+Coaches available to help people on the Intermediate course.

 10:00 - First starts.
 People with less forest orienteering experience should start early.